cathylaughlin/RPiVideoSync/README.md

 use the desktop to set up wifi for both Pis. make sure the IP address stays the same for both (either use a static IP or DHCP reservations)

-ensure python3 is installed
+ensure python3 and omxplayer are installed (they come by default)

-pip install python-osc
+pip3 install python-osc

-pip install omxplayer
+pip3 install omxplayer-wrapper

 sudo raspi-config, set your Pi to boot to the command line (so the desktop won't show behind the videos) and, optionally, auto-login